NSDA Middle School Nationals

 For congressional debate, I believe structured, concise speeches are imperative for success.
 I focus heavily on the content of the speeches over the presentation of the speech.
-However, being clear, and personable will help ur rank significantly.
+However, being clear and personable does help your rank.

-Moral arguments have little weight with me unless you can directly prove that the legislation impacts it.
-I look more for a economic or technical impact with your arguments.
+Moral arguments have little weight unless you can directly prove that the legislation impacts it.
+I look for a economic or technical impact with your arguments.
 Focus more on the impact a source has than stacking your speech with 15 sources.
-Anyone can copy and paste stuff.
-One thing that will severely harm your score is rehash.
-No one wants to hear the same idea 16 times in a row.
-I understand that it’s hard to keep unique points by the 8th affirmations speech so pointing out small nuances in each argument won’t hurt you.
+Try to avoid rehash - no one wants to hear the same idea 16 times in a row.
+I understand that it’s hard to keep unique points by the 8th affirmation speech so working to point out small nuances in each argument is might be a good idea.
 Crystallization is greatly encouraged.
-Making funny or memorable intros inclines me to listen more intently to your speech.
-This doesn’t mean make jokes about topics like genocide or refusing to take the speeches and chamber seriously.

-Presentation wise, speed only becomes an issue when you talk so fast that I can’t follow your argument.
-Speak audibly but don’t debate so loudly that your yelling at the chamber.
-Yelling your points at me isn’t persuasive on any level.
+Presentation wise, speed only becomes an issue when you talk so fast that I can’t flow your argument.
+Speak audibly but don’t get to the point that you're yelling at the chamber.

-Lastly, don’t be rude or attack other people in your chamber.
-For POs, if I notice your dropping people for recency I will drop your rank immediately.
-When asking questions or calling out speakers in your speech, attack the argument not the competitor.
+Lastly, don’t be rude.
+For POs, if I notice you're dropping people in recency I will drop your rank.
+When asking questions or calling out speakers in your speech, attack the argument,not the competitor.

 Tim Lohrfink Paradigm